 The Company serves clients in various segments of the economy.
-During 2020, the Company provided services representing approximately 24%, 16%, 14% and 13% to clients in the consumer products industry, energy and utilities industries, the transportation industry and the chemical industry, respectively.
+During 2021, the Company provided services representing approximately 28%, 15%, 13% and 11% of revenues to clients in the consumer products industry, energy and utilities industries, the transportation industry and the chemical industry, respectively.

+One client comprised 13% of the Company's revenues during 2021.
+No other single client comprised more than 10% of the Company's revenues during 2021.
 No single client comprised more than 10% of the Company's revenues during 2020 or 2019.
-One client comprised 12% of the Company's revenues during 2018.
-No other single client comprised more than 10% of the Company's revenues during 2018.
-No single client comprised more than 10% of the Company's accounts receivable at January 1, 2021 and January 3, 2020.